eldskald/nvim-config/README.md

 git clone https://github.com/eldskald/nvim-config.git ~/.config/nvim
 ```

-## Setting up neovim with Godot
+# Setting up neovim with Godot

-### Setting up neovim to listen to Godot's LSP
+## Setting up neovim to listen to Godot's LSP

-The LSP is always running while the editor is running, so you can only edit code with the LSP with Godot open.
-Go to Editor > Editor Settings > Network.
-There you can see the port the LSP is running on.
-If you're using these configs as is, you don't need to do anything anymore, but if you want to make your own configs to listen to Godot LSP, add the following code after you setup nvim-lspconfig and cmp_nvim_lsp:
+You don't need to download any LSP on Mason, just open up Godot if you're running these configs as is. __Godot's LSP runs on the editor, so it's only open while the editor is open.__ Lastly, check where the LSP's port actually is: go to Editor > Editor Settings > Network.
+There you can see the port.
+These settings as is will be listening for 6005, but 3.x latest branches are 6008 by default, so change it to 6005.

+If you want help getting it to work on your own configs, try adding the following code after you setup nvim-lspconfig and cmp_nvim_lsp:

 ```
 local cmp = require('cmp_nvim_lsp')